These 3 Tips Will Help You Make Your Best-Ever Batch of Gravy on Thanksgiving

 The brown bits that form at the bottom of the roasting pan after the turkey finishes cooking are loaded with flavor.
 Make use of those flavorful brown bits by deglazing the pan, which helps to release them easily.

 Both former editorial director of food Sarah Carey and Greg recommend deglazing the pan with something acidic and flavorful, such as sherry.
 "Deglazing your pan with fortified wine builds flavor through acidity and all the botanicals, lending notes of citrus, flowers, stone fruits, and subtle warming spices like cinnamon, clove, and coriander," says Lofts.

 Tyrell also utilizes the pan drippings for her gravy, but she takes it one step further.
 "Order a few extra pounds of turkey necks and wings and roast them off a few days before Thanksgiving.
 Use those pan drippings to make a rich, concentrated broth [in addition to what's in the pan from the turkey].
 That way, you can rest easy knowing that you'll have plenty of gravy day-of without the risk of diluting those flavorful drippings with too much stock," she says.

 Building the Flavor

 Of course, you can add flavor throughout the cooking process.
-"Sometimes I add a little apple cider to the bottom of my roasting pan in addition to the usual onion, garlic, and lemon halves.
-It adds just a little bit of sweetness to the final gravy," says Riley.
+"Sometimes, I add a little apple cider to the bottom of my roasting pan in addition to the usual onion, garlic, and lemon halves.
+It adds just a little bit of sweetness to the final gravy," says Wofford.

-As for making sure that the gravy is warm upon serving, our food editors recommend making it just before dinner time to ensure that it's hot and smooth.
+As for making sure that the gravy is warm upon serving?
+Our former food editors recommend making it just before dinner time to ensure that it's hot and smooth.